 At issue in this matter is whether this proceeding brought by the Massachusetts Peace Officer Standards and Training Commission ("Commission") should now terminate with a default decision in the Commission's favor, pursuant to Massachusetts General Laws chapter 30A, § 10(2), 801 CMR 1.01(7)(a), and 555 CMR 1.10(4).
-Dylan Bryant ("Respondent") did not answer, appear, or defend the allegations of misconduct against him in the Order to Show Cause ("OTSC").
+Leon Davis ("Respondent") did not answer, appear, or defend the allegations of misconduct against him in the Order to Show Cause ("OTSC").
 Nor did he respond to mailings delivered to him by the Division of Police Standards ("Division").
-For the reasons stated below, I recommend that the Commission grant the Division's Motion for Default and Final Decision ("Motion"), adopt this Initial Decision as its Final Decision, and determine what discipline should be imposed against the Respondent.
+For the reasons stated below, I recommend that the Commission grant the Division's Motion for Default and Final Decision ("Motion"), adopt this Initial Decision as its Final Decision and determine the discipline that should be imposed against the Respondent.